NinjaMonkeyGames/sandbox/CONTRIBUTING.md

 your pull requests.
 There are strict rules about how documentation should be updated.
 There are also strong linting rules to ensure a clean and consistent code base.

+## NEW DEVELOPER ONBOARDING PROCESS

+- Add avatar to .artefacts folder.
+- Create a GPG key
+- Invite to github

 ## PULL REQUEST POLICY

 Project must pass all CI/CD pipeline tests before merging with the master branch will be considered.
 Before a merge is